 - 200 g cream cheese room temp

-- 50 g (¼ C) granulated cane sugar
+- 50 g granulated sugar

 - 1 large egg lightly beaten, room temp

-- ¼ tsp sea salt
+- pinch of sea salt

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

-- 120 ml (½ C) heavy whipping cream room temp
+- 120 ml heavy whipping cream room temp

 - 12 g all-purpose flour

-- 1 Tbsp hojicha powder
+- 1 tablespoon hojicha powder

-- 1 Tbsp matcha powder
+- 1 tablespoon matcha powder

 - Prepare a 4" round cake pan (or spring form pan) by placing parchment paper to line it.
 You may need to crinkle the parchment (this is OK -- the more rustic, the better) and make sure it overhangs about 2" from the pan.

 - In a stand mixer fitted with a paddle attachment, whip together the cream cheese and sugar until light and fluffy.
 Scrape the sides of the bowl with a spatula.